Horace Grant Underwood

-Horace Grant Underwood (19 July 1859 – 12 October 1916) was a Presbyterian missionary, educator, and translator who dedicated his life to developing Christianity in Korea.
+Horace Grant Underwood (19 July 1859 – 12 October 1916) was an American Presbyterian missionary, educator, and translator who dedicated his life to developing Christianity in Korea.

 Early life

-Underwood was born in London and immigrated to the United States at age 12.
+Underwood was born in London, England, United Kingdom and immigrated to the United States at age 12.
 He graduated from New York University in 1881 and New Brunswick Theological Seminary in 1884.

 Work in Korea

+It is said that Underwood was moved by a letter from Lee Soo-jung (the first translator of the Bible into Korean) published in an American Bible Society publication, which inspired him to commit to missionary work in Korea.